bs-va/encre-css/crates/encre-css/src/plugins/flexbox/order/README.md

 ### Tailwind compatibility

-Order values don't follow Tailwind's philosophy of restraining possible values and all numbers are supported.
+Order values don't follow Tailwind's philosophy of limiting possible values and all numbers are supported.
 They are however perfectly compatible with Tailwind's values.

 ### Negative values